 yaml is a language that takes into account the indent of the code.

 Once you have edited the file, click on Save.

-To reload the configuration, it is necessary to restart Home Assistant, a simple way, without having to go to the Configuration tab of the sidebar, is to click on the Configurator settings and click on Restart HASS.
+To reload the configuration, it is necessary to restart Home Assistant, a simple way, without having to go to the Configuration tab of the sidebar, is to click on the File Editor settings and click on Restart HASS.

 This menu offers a multitude of interesting options such as listing icons, listing compatible components with Home Assistant, Shell command console…

 Wait a few minutes, as Lovelace is in automatic mode, when you enter the Overview tab, you should see the OpenWeatherMap card with your home location information (can be changed from the Home Assistant configuration menu).

 To delete the entity met.no, since we are no longer interested, and as it has been registered by a visual integration, go to the Configuration menu ➡ Home Assistant Integrations, select the integration and click on delete.
 Restart again, and only the OpenWeatherMap card should appear.